Tips to Set Up Winning Split URL Tests (and Some Common Mistakes to Avoid) in 2026

 Determine the Necessary Sample Size

-Before you begin, figure out the sample size you’ll need.
+To improve your chances of obtaining useful data, you want to avoid conducting tests that produce statistically insignificant findings, as much as possible.
+So, before you begin testing, figure out the sample size you’ll need.
 You can do the math using this calculator.

 Input the numbers based on the results you anticipate from your test, and see how the statistical significance appears.
 If you’re at least at 90%, you’re in pretty good shape.